 In 1993, Ripley’s acquired two African Fertility Statues—not knowing they would become some of our most popular exhibits.

-According to tribal legend, to ensure a couple’s fertility, the statues are to be placed on either side of a doorway leading into a bedroom.
+According to tribal legend, the statues are to be placed on either side of a doorway leading into a bedroom in order to ensure a couple’s fertility.
 If a woman or her spouse touches either statue as they enter the room, they will soon get pregnant.
 African legend does not specify where one should touch the statues to ensure fertility, but, for many, it does not seem to matter.